canvaspixels/courgette/README.md

 ## Snippets

 Snippets are available for Sublime Text 3 and Atom.
+Webstorm and VScode to come in the future.
 To add them to your editor do the following.

 For Sublime Text 3: